Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/cloudinit-vm-deploy/README.md

 **High-level steps:**
 1. Shut down the VM (unless `-NoRestart` is requested and accepted) if it is not already powered off.
-2. Create a local seed working directory and render `user-data`, `meta-data`, and (if present) `network-config` from the templates, replacing placeholders from `params`.
+2. Ensure a local seed working directory and render `user-data`, `meta-data`, and (if present) `network-config` from the templates, replacing placeholders from `params`.
 For `user-data`, the script may inject a kit-specific `runcmd` block to:
    - Run `resize2fs` on specified non-root partitions.
    - Reinitialize and resize swap devices with careful UUID updates to `/etc/fstab`.
    - Modify NetworkManager Ethernet connection profiles with `nmcli` (`ignore-auto-routes`, `ignore-auto-dns`, IPv6 disablement).
 3. Create a `cidata` ISO using `mkisofs` and place it in `spool/<new_vm_name>/`.
 4. Upload the ISO to the datastore path specified by `params.seed_iso_copy_store` and attach it to the VM's CD drive.
 The script will abort if an ISO with the same name already exists at the target path.
 5. Power on the VM and detect cloud-init activity:
-   - Run a `quick-check` script (one-shot) on the guest to detect early evidence that cloud-init ran after the ISO attach.
+   - Run a `quick-check` script (one-shot) on the guest to detect early evidence that cloud-init activated after the ISO attach.
    - If quick-check indicates possible activity, copy a `check-cloud-init` script and poll until it reports completion (or timeout).
 Temporary helper scripts are removed from the guest; local copies, too.

 **Result:**